-For the purposes of this Determination the expression "Commonwealth Statistician's Retail Price Index Numbers" or any like expression means the numbers stated to be such Index Numbers in any document purporting, and not proved to be wrongly so purporting, to be printed by the Commonwealth Government Printer or to be signed by or on behalf of the Commonwealth Statistician.
+For the purposes of this Determination the expression "Commonwealth Statistician's retail price index numbers" or any like expression means the numbers stated to be such index numbers in any document purporting, and not proved to be wrongly so purporting, to be printed by the Commonwealth Government Printer or to be signed by or on behalf of the Commonwealth Statistician:-

-- (1) The Index Number set to be applied to a place is that assigned thereto in clause (22). - (2) The Index Number for the half-year ending March or September next preceding the period of six months for which the adjustment is made is to be ascertained. - (3) The amount assigned in the following table (or any extension thereof) to the Index Number Division comprising that Number is to be ascertained. - (4) The basic wage and minimum wage for adult females shall be of those assigned amounts during such period of six months.
+- The index number set to be applied to a place is that assigned thereto in clause 20.
+The index number for the half year ending March or September next preceding the period of six months for which the adjustment is made is to be ascertained.
+The amount assigned in the following table (or any extension thereof) to the index number division comprising that number is to be ascertained.
+The basic wage shall be of those assigned amounts during such period of six months.